 Cricut machines do look a little like printers, and so it’s totally understandable why you might think they can print, but they do not!

 I hope this short post has helped you to understand what a Cricut is and what it can do.
-Or, at least, that it has directed you to resources that can.
-While you have not found a Cricut printer, I’m sure you agree, the Cricut cutting machines are far better as is.
+Does Cricut print?
+No. While you have not found a Cricut printer, I’m sure you agree, the Cricut cutting machines are still pretty awesome.